Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Main characterization

-which is a contradiction.
-The discussion shows that unless the aggregation rule gives up on fulfilling P2, we cannot accommodate considerations of ex-ante fairness.
-Therefore, we instead impose \textit{weak preference for mixing} on the aggregation rule and allow the rule to be averse to deterministic outcomes.

-If we impose \textit{weak preference for mixing} together with the axioms in Lemma \ref{lem:basic}, then the planner holds inequality-averse attitudes with respect to normalized utility vectors---that is, for each $p^{\ast}_N$, the function $\psi_{p^{\ast}_N}$ becomes quasiconcave.
+The next lemma shows that \textit{weak preference for mixing}, together with the axioms in Lemma~\ref{lem:basic}, implies that the social planner is inequality-averse with respect to normalized utility vectors, that is, the function $\psi$ in Lemma~\ref{lem:basic} is quasiconcave.